Craig William Macneill: Feature films

-Macneill directed Lizzie, a psychological thriller starring Chloe Sevigny and Kristen Stewart.
+Macneill directed Lizzie, a psychological thriller starring Chloë Sevigny and Kristen Stewart.
 Lizzie premiered in the U.S Dramatic Competition section at the 2018 Sundance Film Festival.

 Macneill directed and co-wrote the 2015 feature film The Boy, starring David Morse, Rainn Wilson, Jared Breeze, Mike Vogel, Bill Sage, Zuleikha Robinson, and Aiden Lovecamp.
 The film was produced by Elijah Wood, Daniel Noah, and Josh C. Waller and the company SpectreVision.

 Television

+Macneill directed two episodes for HBO's Westworld, four episodes for the Amazon Prime's Them, including the first season as well as the pilot and second episode of season two.
+He directed two episodes for season three of AMC's The Terror, an episode of Tom McCarthy's series Alaska Daily starring Hilary Swank, and an episode for Jordan Peele's The Twilight Zone anthology reboot television series, titled The Blue Scorpion, starring Chris O'Dowd.
+He also directed an episode of the horror drama series, Castle Rock, two episodes of the horror drama series, NOS4A2, one episode of the horror drama series, Monsterland, and two episodes for the Chilling Adventures of Sabrina.
 Macneill directed the first season of the limited anthology television series Channel Zero: Candle Cove.
 The show was created by Nick Antosca and stars Paul Schneider and Fiona Shaw.

-Macneill directed 2 episodes for HBO's Westworld, 2 episodes for the first season of Amazon Prime's Them, and an episode for Jordan Peele's The Twilight Zone anthology reboot television series, titled The Blue Scorpion, starring Chris O'Dowd.
-He also directed an episode of the horror drama series, Castle Rock, 2 episodes of the horror drama series, NOS4A2, 1 episode of the horror drama series, Monsterland, and 2 episodes for the Chilling Adventures of Sabrina.